Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Toda a semana, de mangas de lustrina á carteira da minha repartição, ia lançando, n'uma formosa letra cursiva, sobre o papel Tojal do Estado, estas phrases faceis: «Ill.mo e Exc.mo Snr.

-On Sundays, I would rest: I would then settle onto the dining room couch, with a pipe in my mouth, and admire Mrs. ...
+On Sundays, I rested: I would then sit on the sofa in the dining room, with a pipe in my mouth, and admire D. Augusta, who, on days of mass, used to clean the lieutenant Couceiro's dandruff with egg white.

 Eu então, enternecido, dizia á deleitosa senhora: